insidepowershell/resource-manager-ruby-template-deployment/README.md

 Networking - deploys a network, 7 subnets, and 7 network security groups with a dependency on the network security groups.
 Meaning, the the Network and Subnet will not deploy until the network security groups have been deployed.
 WebResources - deploys 5 availability sets with a uniquely defined naming convention.
-DCs - is a blank deployment.
-No resources are deployed.
+DCs - this is a deployment of blank templates.
+You'll need to define this deployment on your own.

 [here][Template].